Gnirt/Gnirt/README.md

 As a mid-tier developer, I've enjoyed my initial years in the field but feel that my growth has stagnated.
 I am ready to challenge myself by tackling complex scaling issues, collaborating with highly skilled team members, and solving development puzzles.

 1. Read at least two books per year to deepen my knowledge and expertise.
+     - In progress `The Clean Coder`
 2. Actively seek out complex projects and challenges within my current role to expand my skillset.
-3. Dedicate one day per month focusing on an unknown subject
+3. ~Dedicate one day per month focusing on an unknown subject~
 4. Seek regular feedback from peers and mentors, and use their insights to continuously improve and adapt my learning plan.

 ## People First: